eastmaels/steemblog.github.io/_posts/account/deanliu/2019-01-19_dclick-monetize-by-url.md

 - - -

-This page is synchronized from the post: [DClick的進化－Monetize By Url](https://steemit.com/@deanliu/dclick-monetize-by-url)
+This page is synchronized from the post: ['DClick的進化－Monetize By Url'](https://steemit.com/@deanliu/dclick-monetize-by-url)